Your skin is like the night sky.

 (I am not on drugs.
 Please just hear me out.)

 Ahem, your skin is like the night sky, peppered with various otherworldly spots that confuse and bewilder the majority of us.
 To make sense of these markings, we asked some friendly dermatologists to tell us all about the many bumps and blemishes that plague our epidermis.
 Here’s what we learned…

 Let’s start with those dreaded spots that we’re all too familiar with: Pimples.
 While we’re more often cursed with acne during our teenage years, when hormone surges cause the sebaceous glands to produce excess oil that clogs the pores, many of us experience adult acne as a result of sweat.
 When we sweat, the salty liquid acts like a pipe cleaner for our pores, pushing out any dirt and grime that lodged itself in our skin.
 But that sweat and dirt mixture will settle back into your pores (and cause acne) if given the chance.

 For this reason, washing your face twice per day — once in the morning, and once before bed — is an essential part of reducing acne.
-“It’s especially important to wash your face before bed if you have oily skin, because a buildup of oil and sloughed-off skin cells on the skin’s surface can contribute to whiteheads and blackheads,” dermatologist Rajani Katta previously told us.
+“It’s especially important to wash your face before bed if you have oily skin, because a buildup of oil and sloughed-off skin cells on the skin’s surface can contribute to whiteheads and blackheads,” says dermatologist Rajani Katta.
 “For my patients who have oily skin and are prone to acne, I often recommend medicated cleansers twice a day to remove oil and skin cells that may clog the pores (and to reduce inflammation).”